Introduction: Pallet Style Drink Coaster Using Popsicle Sticks

 So I wasn't the firtst one who came up into the same idea :) But what I noticed is that pallet from above Instructable does not actually look like current standardized EUR-pallet - it's because of a solid wood used on the edges.
 This is a variation of an old standard called "2 way entry pallet" but nowadays there are "4 way entry pallets" in a common usage.
 So, being inspired I decided to make one by myself using only popsicle sticks (and hot glue as a connector).

-Because of my popsickle sticks dimensions, I decided to make a variation of pallet type EUR 6 as described on official EPAL-pallets with 7 bars on top (in my case popsicle sticks):
+I've decided to make a variation of pallet type EUR 6 as described on official EPAL-pallets with 7 bars on top (in my case popsicle sticks):

 The only change I have made is my pallet is a square instead of a rectangle.
 I wanted it this way because it fits better as a cup coaster.
 But still, in my opinion it looks very-very similar to original one.